Composting toilet TROBOLO KersaBœm in the garden

 Composting toilets from TROBOLO

-NEW TROBOLO TeraBloem Plus composting toilet with wooden seat front view
+TROBOLO TeraBloem Plus composting toilet with wooden seat front view

 TROBOLO TeraBlœm Plus